Yoric/ronin-time-bureaucrats/time-travel.md

 * Paradoxes cause Pocket Continuums.
 * Naturally, a Pocket Continuums will tend to fold upon itself and vanish very quickly, with everything and everyone who happened to be in the Continuum at the time.
-* Importing materials and Time Energy to a Pocket Continuum will strengthen it, possibly turning it into an alternate Continuum.
+* Importing Time Travelers and Continuum Indirections to a Pocket Continuum _might_ strengthen it, possibly turning it into an alternate Continuum.
 Conversely, exporting materials and Time Energy from a Continuum will sap it, eventually turning it into an unstable Pocket Continuum.

 You may wish to remain in this Continuum, in which your parent was never born, nor were you, but unless you find a very good way to strengthen it, it will quickly implode.
 You may survive the implosion if you are in your Indirection at the time.